Vincente-Zavala/Personal-Finance-App-DeltaB/README.md

 6. Account balances are updated
 7. Transfers are detected and paired automatically when applicable

 All steps occur inside atomic transactions.
-If any step fails, **no partial data is committed**, ensuring consistency.
+If any step fails, no partial data is committed, ensuring consistency.

 ---

-## Observability
+## Observability ##

 ### Logging